List of ethnic groups in Vietnam: Other

 Many of the local ethnic groups residing in mountain areas are known collectively in the West as Montagnard or Degar.
-One distinctive feature of highland ethnic minority groups in Vietnam is that they are colorfully attired whether at home, in the farm, traveling or in their home town.
+One distinctive feature of highland ethnic minority groups in Vietnam is that they are colorfully attired whether at home, in the farm, traveling or in their hometown.

 Foreign expatriate workers are a small portion of the population, some settling permanently or through marriage.
 Many are migrants from neighboring Asian countries like China, though some are from the west.
 Today, 2,700 Americans live in Vietnam.
-Moreover, some descend from the French and other Europeans from the colonial period.
-However, most European descendants left after Vietnam gained independence.
+Some descend from the French and other Europeans during the protectorate period of the Nguyễn dynasty.
+However, most European descendants left after the August Revolution and the establishment of republican governments in Vietnam.